 Despite your business size and the volume of data to transfer, the migration process is a very complex task to handle.
-At the same time, it is an excellent time to re-evaluate your marketing strategies, see what needs to be improved, and consider new trends, such as contacting your customers through different communication channel.
-In this article, we walk you through the main steps in the transition process to help you migrate your customers' data and share our best practices.
+At the same time, it is an excellent time to re-evaluate your marketing strategies, see what needs to be improved, and consider new trends, such as contacting your customers through a different communication channel.
+This article walks you through the main steps in the transition process to help you migrate your customers' data and share our best practices.

 Before you can start migrating, you need to connect your store to Omnisend.
 This integration will allow us to sync and pass the information about your customers, add our sign-up forms, and trigger automation workflows.

 Important!
-We do not recommend closing your Active Campaign account before you transfer all of the data, re-create your automation workflows, and make sure everything works as intended.
+We do not recommend closing your Active Campaign account before you transfer all of the data, re-create your automation workflows, and ensure everything works as intended.

 We would recommend sticking to this list: